mihaioltean/Traceless-Genetic-Programming/README.md

 # Traceless-Genetic-Programming
-very fast variant of Genetic Programming
+A very fast variant of Genetic Programming